BBai-Tips/bbai/CONVENTIONS.md

 - Create a dedicated documentation site at https://bbai.tips

 ## AI Integration
-- Use VoyageAI for code-specific embedding model
+- Use VoyageAI for code-specific embedding model and creating embeddings
 - Implement a utility for chunking code prior to creating embeddings
-- Use a local in-memory (or disk) vector store and search
+- Use a local in-memory vector store and search within the API
-- Create an abstraction layer for LLM providers (initially supporting Claude)
+- Create an abstraction layer for LLM providers (initially supporting Claude, with plans for OpenAI)
+- Only implement LLM providers that support tool functionality
 - Implement pipelines for handling common conversations; code analysis, code refactoring, etc
 - Use embeddings for vector similarity for code chunks